Azure/data-product-batch/README.md

 * [User Access Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) access to a resource group to be able to create a service principal and role assignments for it.
 * Access to a subnet with `privateEndpointNetworkPolicies` and `privateLinkServiceNetworkPolicies` set to disabled.
 The Data Landing Zone deployment already creates a few subnets with this configuration.

-- A resource group within an Azure subscription
-- [User Access Administrator](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#owner) access to a resource group to be able to create a service principal and role assignments for it.
-- Access to a subnet with `privateEndpointNetworkPolicies` and `privateLinkServiceNetworkPolicies` set to disabled.
-The Data Landing Zone deployment already creates a few subnets with this configuration.

 If you don’t have an Azure subscription, [create your Azure free account today](https://azure.microsoft.com/free/).

 # Option 1: Deploy to Azure - Quickstart (Coming soon ...)